-On 7 June 2018 the Treasury and Finance Legislation Amendment Bill 2018 was second read on the Lower House of the Victorian Parliament.
+On 7 June 2018 the Treasury and Finance Legislation Amendment Bill 2018 was second read in the Lower House of the Victorian Parliament.

-This Bill contains important amendments to the Transport Accident Act 1986.
+The Bill contained important amendments to the Transport Accident Act 1986.

 This is a significant broadening of TAC’s liability to pay compensation to cyclists.
-Further, the changes are retrospective so that they apply to all cyclists injured as a result of collisions with stationary or parked vehicles since 9 July 2014.
+Further, the changes were retrospective.
+They apply to all cyclists injured as a result of collisions with stationary or parked vehicles since 9 July 2014.

-There are a number of other positive changes that will benefit transport accident victims, including the abolition of the medical excess of $651.00, an increase in travel and accommodation expense from $10,000.00 to $20,000.00 for immediate family members visiting an accident victim in hospital more than 100 kilometres from their home.
+There are a number of other positive changes that will benefit transport accident victims.
+The abolition of the medical excess of $651.00.
+An increase in travel and accommodation expenses from $10,000.00 to $20,000.00 for immediate family members visiting an accident victim in hospital more than 100 kilometres from their home.

-All of the changes in this Bill are positive for transport accident victims.
+All of the recent changes are positive for transport accident victims.
 We congratulate the TAC and Victorian Government on these very positive changes to the TAC compensation scheme.